MicahCortese/MicahCortese/README.md

 #

-Some projects are not listed here and are here instead <a href="https://zerogravitygaming.itch.io/">
+Some projects are not listed here on Github but are <a href="https://zerogravitygaming.itch.io/">here</a> instead.